 Trends in both series are driven by change in the area covered by Protected Areas.
 There is no change in the area coverd by Key Biodiversity Areas over the time period presented

-The International Biodiversity Assessment Tool (IBAT) reports international data for this indicator.
+The Integrated Biodiversity Assessment Tool (IBAT) reports international data for this indicator.
 UK-level data can be found in the Country Profiles, with further information included on Protected Area designation types, and IUCN management categories.
-To view these you will need to create a log in but this is free to do.
-Please note that the figures we present here differ slightly, because we include an extra set of Key Biodiversity Areas (KBAs), namely Important Plant Areas.
 IBAT gives the option to view individual KBAs and Protected Areas on a map - by clicking on KBAs, and then on the name of the area the user is given more information on why it is classed as a KBA, and the species present.
-By clicking on Protected Areas, and then on the name of the area, the user is taken to the individual area on Protected Planet.
-To use the map go to Data Map and make selections in Apply Layers.
+By clicking on Protected Areas, the user is given more information on the terrestrial and marine protected areas which can be visualised and downloaded from Protected Planet.

 The UK Biodiversity Indicators have related indicators for the UK - C1 'Protected Areas' includes 'Total extent of protected areas on land' (C1a), and 'Condition of areas/sites of Special Scientific Interest' (C1c).
 The Outcome Indicator Framework for the 25 Year Environment Plan includes interim indicator D2 'Extent and condition of protected sites – land, water and sea', taken from the England biodiversity indicators.
-More information on D2 is presented in the Outcome Indicator Framework for the 25 Year Environment Plan - 2021 Update (PDF, 167 pp, 2.8 MB).
+More information on D2 is presented in the Outcome Indicator Framework for the 25 Year Environment Plan - 2021 Update.